vastogroup/UniqueColorGenerator/README.md

 ### Why This Approach?

-- **Maximum Visual Separation**: Equidistant hues ensure the largest possible perceptual difference between colors
+- **Maximum Visual Separation**: Equidistant hues ensure the largest possible difference between colors
-- **Full Saturation & Brightness**: Fixed at 100% ensures vibrant, easily distinguishable colors
+- **Full Saturation & Brightness**: Fixed at 100% ensures vibrant colors to increase distinguishability
 - **Deterministic**: Same input `n` always produces the same color set
 - **Scalable**: Works for any number of colors from 1 to 100+